Distance Today: 9.9 km

 At the Albergue La Campa in Salas yesterday, Dave asked the hospitalero about the lack of traffic on the highway.
 He explained that the money used to build their highways is European money and that people in Spain don’t own enough cars to fill those highways.

-The rain held off until we reached almost the top of today’s climb; then it started with a vengeance!
-I soon learned that my Merrill boots leak like a sieve.
+When we reached almost the top of today’s climb, it started to rain with a vengeance!
+My Merrill boots leak like a sieve.
 Water was puddling around my toes.
 Also, with the higher elevation, the temperature was noticeably colder (6C according to a sign).
 My hands were so cold that my thumbs didn’t work to put on my gloves.
 All I could do is tuck my hiking poles under one arm and slip my hands into my jacket for a bit of warmth.

 The place where we aimed to stay was the Albergue de Peregrinos in Bodenaya but, because we would have to wait for 1 1/2 hours for it to open, we carried on for another kilometre to La Espina.
 By then we were wetter than ever and desperate for warmth and shelter.